aaaronhsu/blog/_posts/2022-12-22-min-maxing-life.md

 With the limitations[^fn1]: of min-maxing in real life in mind, we can move on to talk about the interesting implications of it in real life.

-## Relevance of Stats In Real Life
+## Relevance of Stats & Min-Maxing

 ### Socially
 Since coming to college, I've been paying close attention to the composition of successful social groups and I've noticed that there exists a strong correlation between what stats people spec into and the social groups that they belong to.
 Archetypes like the "CS nerd" or the "jock" are not just stereotypes--they hint towards the stat breakdown of an individual.
 These stat preferences serve as a valuable heuristic for determining whether or not you'll be compatible with a person.
 If you find someone that has a similar stat breakdown as you, they likely have similar values and interests as you.

-But generally, we don't think of befriending others as analyzing stats to evaluate compatibility.
-We just think of it as "clicking" with someone.
-Our perception of others is influenced by the stats that they spec into.
+Subconsciously, when we befriend others, there's this whole process of analyzing stats to evaluate compatibility.
+The stats that they spec into give us an idea of who they are and what they value.
+From our formed perception of them, we are then able to make the informed decision of whether or not we "click" with them.

 This brings up an interesting point: the stats that others may seem to have are not necessarily a reflection of their true self.
 They're more of a reflection of the person that they aim to be.
-Conversely, the stats that you may think you have are not necessarily the same stats that others perceive you to have.
-For instance, you may think of yourself as a social butterfly, but if you're truly not good at interacting with others, or other people see you as awkward, you may not be as socially adept as you think you are.
-It doesn't matter what you think you are--it matters what others think you are because they are the ones that can dictate your life (e.g. your employer, your friends, your significant other, etc.).
+Conversely, _the stats that you may think you have are not necessarily the same stats that others perceive you to have_.
+For instance, you may think of yourself as a social butterfly, but if you're not good at interacting with others, or other people see you as awkward, you may not be as socially adept as you think you are.
+It doesn't matter what you think you are--it matters what others think you are because they are the ones that can dictate your life trajectory (e.g. your employer, your friends, your significant other, etc.).

 Take a moment to think about the stats that you spec into.
 Think about the actions that you take each day and the time that you spend on them.
 Now, think about how others would describe you.
 Does their description reflect the stats that you spec into?
-My hypothesis is that the closer the two descriptions are, the more likely you are to be successful, whether that be your career or your social life.
+My hypothesis is that the closer the two descriptions are, the more likely you are to be successful, whether that be your in career or your social life.

 ### Professionally
-Specing into a single stat has a non-linear reward curve.
+I argue that specing into a single stat has a non-linear reward curve.

 For one, once you become proficient at a certain stat, you can leverage that skill to more easily spec into adjacent stats.
 For instance, if you're an excellent public speaker, you can use that skill to spec into charisma.
 If you're a good athlete, you'll likely have an easier time interacting with others and can use that skill to spec into social.

 In terms of your career, as you spend more time specializing in a certain stat, it is exponentially more likely that you will be successful in that field.
-Below is what I believe to be a reasonable representation of the reward curve for specing into a stat.
+Below is what I believe to be a reasonable representation of the reward curve for specing into a stat in terms of being desirable to an employer.

 ![Time vs. Desirability](/assets/img/posts/2022-12-22-min-maxing-life/time-vs-desirability.png){: width="972" height="589" }
 _Time vs. Desirability_

 The left third of the graph probably makes the most sense.
 Gaining a basic level of a stat is easy and has a sizeable payoff because you will immediately be better than the average person.
 The middle third of the graph is where things get interesting: your desirablity plateaus.
 Why?
 At that point, your skill level matches the needs of most jobs--you're considered a professional, but lack the expertise to be considered an expert.
+In other words, you can do your job well, but your job doesn't make use of your additional skills so they're not applicable.
 The right third of the graph is where the payoff is the greatest.
-At this point, you are an expert in your field and are able to leverage your expertise to make a significant impact on the world.
+At this point, you are an expert in your field and are able to leverage your expertise to acquire a special job that makes use of your rarer skills.

 Income distributions seem to support this idea.
 Below is a graph that demonstrates the plateau effect on the income (and subsequently desirability, due to supply and demand) of software developers in industry.
 The plateau is where the red line is.